Purdue-ISL/Veritas/README.md

 - [BBA ABR, 15s buffer, low qualities only](src/data/datasets/Controlled-GT-Cubic-BBA-Low): This is used to answer what-if we use higher qualities in deployment.
 - Puffer (Aug 24, 2020), [all streams: [BBA](src/data/datasets/Aug24-All-BBA), [Bola1](src/data/datasets/Aug24-All-Bola1), [Bola2](src/data/datasets/Aug24-All-Bola2), slow streams: [BBA](src/data/datasets/Aug24-Slow-BBA), [Bola1](src/data/datasets/Aug24-Slow-Bola1), [Bola2](src/data/datasets/Aug24-Slow-Bola2)]: We use the Puffer data to perform validations real world data.
 All streams includes the sessions for the given ABR, while the slow streams includes the sessions with mean delivery rate less than 6 Mbps.

-We can use the steps described in [this section](#using-veritas) (change the input directory path) to infer the INB traces and then run the counterfactual query to get the results.
+We use the steps described in [this section](#using-veritas) (change the input directory path) to infer the INB traces and then run the counterfactual query to get the results.

 ## Contact
 Please contact cbothra@purdue.edu for any questions.